 Liz is Cool Earth’s new Project Coordinator.
-She has just returned from her first Cool Earth trip, visiting our Orangerie Bay partnership in Papua New Guinea.
+She has just returned from her first Cool Earth trip, visiting our Milne Bay partnership in Papua New Guinea.

 Nothing prepared me for how much oil palm I would see.